Sorry for the lack of updates. I was sick for a week or so… Will be back with more Zeitgeist and Swords and Sorcery cinema very shortly.

 Kate responds with a quick bucket of ice water on Robbie’s loins, telling him that it’s too soon.
 He’s the best thing that ever happened to her, she loves him, etc., etc., but living together will simply cramp her style.
 Robbie looks disappointed, but accepts it manfully.
 Or at least as manfully as Robbie can manage, which frankly isn’t much.

 Okay, that’s out of the way, now we return to Jay Jay exploring the mysterious and highly fake-looking interior of the infamous Peaquod Caverns.
-His flickering torch illuminates a set that looks more like a set from original Star Trek than anything else, and as Robbie gazes about him, a plan begins to stir in the depths of his adolescence-clogged brain.
+His flickering torch illuminates a set that looks more like it belongs in an episode of original Star Trek, and as Robbie gazes about him, a plan begins to stir in the depths of his adolescence-clogged brain.

 In the next scene we’re back at the gaming table.
 Daniel tells the group that they see a pit with the faint glimmer of gems at the bottom.
 It could be the legendary treasure of the Jidur, but he says, “it could also be a trap.”